plaidfinch/myxine/README.md

 ### An example in Python

-Without further ado, here's a simple, complete Myxine application written in Python.
-For this example to work, you will need to install the Python client
+If a picture is worth a thousand words, what's an interactive animation worth?

-library:
+Below is a simple, complete Myxine application in Python.
+For this example to work, you will need to install the Python client library:

 ``` bash
 $ pip3 install myxine-client